willklein/bootstrap-workshop/README.md

 ## Assignment 3: Navbar

 Add a responsive menu (navbar) to your site.
 [Read more at getbootstrap.com](http://getbootstrap.com/components/#navbar).
-It should container a name (brand) four items.
-REMEBER THE ICONS!
+It should have four items, plus icons for each.
 [Read more at getbootstrap.com](http://getbootstrap.com/components/#glyphicons)

 #### How it should look at a large display (desktop)
 ![](images/3-1.png?raw=true)